ZekunWang/HappyTweets-IOS/README.md

 **HappyTweets** is a basic twitter app to read and compose tweets from the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **28** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Hamburger menu
+- [x] Hamburger menu
-   - [ ] Dragging anywhere in the view should reveal the menu.
+   - [x] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ ] The menu can look similar to the example or feel free to take liberty with the UI.
+   - [x] The menu can look similar to the example or feel free to take liberty with the UI.
-- [ ] Profile page
+- [x] Profile page
-   - [ ] Contains the user header view
+   - [x] Contains the user header view
-   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline
+- [x] Home Timeline
-   - [ ] Tapping on a user image should bring up that user's profile page
+   - [x] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented:

-- [ ] Profile Page
+- [x] Profile Page
    - [ ] Implement the paging view for the user description.
    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
-   - [ ] Pulling down the profile page should blur and resize the header image.
+   - [x] Pulling down the profile page should blur and resize the header image.
 - [ ] Account switching
    - [ ] Long press on tab bar to bring up Account view with animation
    - [ ] Tap account to switch to